 Burtynsky is the founder of Toronto Image Works, a custom photo laboratory, digital imaging and new media centre catering to all levels of Toronto's art community.
 He has spoken widely, including at the Library of Congress in Washington, and was one of the first recipients of the TED Prize.
 He is also an Officer of the Order of Canada and was named one of Canada’s Greatest Explorers by Canadian Geographic.
 He is the recipient of the 2016 Governor General’s Visual & Media Arts Award.
-Along with the Scotiabank CONTACT Photography festival, Burtynsky has announced the creation of The Burtynsky Grant, a $5,000 prize awarded to a Canadian photographic artist to support the publication of his/her photography book (his $25,000 GG award was donated in support).
+In partnership with the Scotiabank CONTACT Photography Festival, he announced the creation of The Burtynsky Grant, awarded to a Canadian photographic artist to support the publication of their photography book.

 There is no life without water: the subject of Edward Burtynsky’s newest exhibition and book.
 In this immersive talk—which features his spectacular photographs—Burtynsky tells us the story of where water comes from, how we use it, distribute it, and waste it.
 He shows us its remote sources, the transformation of desert into cities with waterfronts on each doorstep, the compromised landscapes of the American Southwest.
 And, he explores the infrastructure of water management: the gigantic hydroelectric dams and terraced rice fields in the heart of China, the vast irrigation systems of America’s bread basket, and the use of aquaculture.
 Through his poetic images, Burtynsky reveals a vital component of life on earth, and foreshadows the extent to which our future depends on how we deal with this increasingly scarce resource.